MEET THE TEAM

 ARC Team Members

-Matt joined ARC as a Data Analyst in September 2022.
+Matt joined ARC as a Data Analyst in September 2022 and was promoted shortly after to a statistician within the ARC team.
 Matt graduated from Clark University with a Bachelor of Arts in Biology.
 Since graduating from Clark, Matt has worked with Electronic Health Record systems in various capacities.
 He supported clients using MEDITECH's Laboratory Information Systems, and implemented Epic at UMass Memorial Health Care and Mayo Clinic.
 More recently, Matt was a Project Specialist and Clinical Business Analyst for the perioperative and anesthesia departments at MGH where he cultivated an appreciation for healthcare data.
-At ARC Matt assists investigators with data abstraction and analysis, primarily for observational research studies.
+At ARC Matt assists investigators with study design, query development, data abstraction and statistical analysis, primarily for observational research studies.

 Before joining ARC in March 2023, Elizabeth graduated from Boston University with a Bachelor of Science in Health Science in May 2021, and a Master’s in Public Health in May 2022.
 Her Master’s concentrations were Epidemiology, Biostatistics, and Pharmaceutical Development.
 During her time as a graduate student, Elizabeth was an Epidemiology Teaching Fellow in BU’s Department of Health Sciences, as well as a Data Management and Quality Improvement Intern at Boston Children’s Hospital Pediatric Transplant Center.
 More recently, Elizabeth was a Clinical Data Analyst at Lahey Medical Center’s Comparative Effectiveness Research Institute Team where she gained experience working with large-scale healthcare data.
 At ARC Elizabeth assists clinical and research faculty in the design, conduct, and statistical analysis of clinical research studies.